icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not 3."
 }
 ```
-    7. For the JSON name _publicKey_, the value shall be a JSON string, and the key is  represented as a Base64.
+    7. Test case [-12024](#id-testCase-12024){ #id-testCase-12024 }: For the JSON name _publicKey_, the value shall be a JSON string, and the key is  represented as a Base64.
 Whitespace is allowed within the text.
 ``` json
 {
   "code": -12024,